 Funeral Attendance Etiquette

 A funeral service is an emotional time and there can be lots of things to think about: how to dress for a funeral, where to sit during the service, what to say to close family members.
-If you are planning to attend a funeral, or still deciding whether to go, here is our guide on funeral attendance etiquette.
+If you are planning to attend a funeral, or still deciding whether to go, we’ve answered some FAQs about funeral attendance etiquette to help guide you.

 What is the etiquette for attending funerals?